Spilostethus hospes: Description

-The Darth Maul Bug exhibits a red and black patterns on their back - a warning to the would-be predators that they are toxic.
+Spilostethus hospes exhibits a red and black patterns on their back - a warning to the would-be predators that they are toxic.
 The patterns can vary quite a bit in different individuals.
-The bug is between 11 and 13mm long at full maturity.
+The bug is between 11 and 13 mm long at full maturity.

 Lifecycle

-Darth maul bugs go through simple metamorphosis.
+Spilostethus hospes go through simple metamorphosis.
 Their life process has three stages:

-Egg: The eggs of the Darth Maul Bug are laid in distinctly shaped clusters that camouflage with the environment.
+Egg: Eggs are laid in distinctly shaped clusters that camouflage with the environment.
 These eggs serve as the protective encasing for the developing insect.

-Nymph: Upon hatching, young Darth Maul Bug is called a nymph.
-It resembles a miniature adult, but lacking in developed wings and functional reproductive organs.
+Nymph: Upon hatching, young nymphs resembles a miniature adult, but lacking in developed wings and functional reproductive organs.

 Adult: The nymph grows into a fully grown adult bug.
 This change is made evident by the bugs shell being harder and more colorful, thus signaling maturity and readiness for reproduction.

 Different nymphal stages can be observed on a host plant during summer.